 This document is not a legal authority, nor does it provide legal advice or direction; it provides information only, and must not be used as a substitute for the Canadian Environmental Assessment Act, 2012 (CEAA 2012) or its regulations.
 In the event of a discrepancy, CEAA 2012 and its regulations prevail.
 Portions of CEAA 2012 have been paraphrased in this document, but will not be relied upon for legal purposes.

 Abbreviations and Short Forms

-CEAA 2012 Canadian Environmental Assessment Act, 2012

-Agency Canadian Environmental Assessment Agency

-EA environmental assessment

-EIS environmental impact statement

-MMER Metal Mining Effluent Regulations
+CEAA 2012 Canadian Environmental Assessment Act, 2012 Agency Canadian Environmental Assessment Agency EA environmental assessment EIS environmental impact statement MDMER Metal and Diamond Mining Effluent Regulations VC valued component

-SARA Species at Risk Act

-VC valued component

 Part 1 - Key Considerations

 1. INTRODUCTION